-Leslie Rhodes, from Clapham, south London, is thought to have been visiting a nearby hospital when he was hit by the car driven by Masood.
+Leslie Rhodes, from Clapham, south London, had been visiting St Thomas' Hospital when he was hit by the car driven by Masood.

-And friend Janine Roebuck told how Mr Rhodes had been "immensely proud" of having cleaned the windows at Chartwell - the Kent home of Sir Winston Churchill - for "many years".
+Friend Janine Roebuck said Mr Rhodes had been "immensely proud" of having cleaned the windows at Chartwell - the Kent home of Sir Winston Churchill - for "many years".

 "He was exceptionally fit for a man of his age.
 I would turn around and he had bounded up the ladder like someone half his age," she said.

-Kurt Cochran, 54, from the US state of Utah, was in London as part of a holiday celebrating 25 years of marriage to Melissa, who was seriously injured by Masood.
+Kurt Cochran, 54, from the US state of Utah, was in London as part of a holiday celebrating 25 years of marriage to Melissa, who was seriously injured in the attack.

 He died at the scene on Westminster Bridge from multiple injuries.